A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Keep in mind that not all plans have star ratings; if a plan is too new or doesn’t have a large enrollment, it may just say that it’s not rated.
 That’s not a reason to avoid a plan, as it may be an excellent plan that’s simply new to the market.

-One size does not fit all
+8. Remember: one size does not fit all

-If your household income doesn’t exceed 200% of poverty (this amounts to $51,640 for a family of three enrolling in 2025 coverage), a Silver plan with integrated cost-sharing subsidies will likely be the best choice for you, and will likely provide a better overall value than the Bronze, Gold, or Platinum plans.
+If your household income doesn’t exceed 200% of FPL (this amounts to $51,640 for a family of three enrolling in 2025 coverage), a Silver plan with integrated cost-sharing subsidies will likely be the best choice for you, and will likely provide a better overall value than the Bronze, Gold, or Platinum plans.

 People who have moderate pre-existing conditions and expect to file claims during the upcoming year will probably be better served by a higher-level plan (or a cost-sharing Silver plan if they qualify for it), regardless of premiums.